 CREATE TABLE rank (id int, rank int, year int, gender char(1), count int ) DISTRIBUTED BY (id) PARTITION BY LIST (gender) ( PARTITION girls VALUES ('F'), PARTITION boys VALUES ('M'), DEFAULT PARTITION other );

-Note: The current Greenplum Database legacy optimizer allows list partitions with multi-column (composite) partition keys.
+Note: The current Postgres Planner allows list partitions with multi-column (composite) partition keys.
 A range partition only allows a single column as the partition key.
-The Greenplum Query Optimizer does not support composite keys, so you should not use composite partition keys.
+GPORCA does not support composite keys, so you should not use composite partition keys.

 For more information about default partitions, see Adding a Default Partition.